bbauska/W3Cx-3of5/README.md

 <h4>Example #2: mixing several other attributes with the pattern attribute</h4>

-Try this [example online](https://jsbin.com/bozudeg/1/edit?html,output) or in your browser below:
+Try this <a href="https://jsbin.com/bozudeg/1/edit?html,output">example online</a> or in your browser below:

 Attributes used: placeholder (for displaying a ghost example value), pattern, required (empty field = invalid)\...